MantisVision/webUtils/docs/utils.md

 ```

 ## VideoElement
-This is essentialy a wrapper around a classical HTMLVideo element.
+This is essentially a wrapper around a classical HTMLVideo element.
 Its main purpose is to avoid conflicts between ``play``
 and ``pause`` calls from user and a library.
 Since these calls are asynchronous, it might happen they get interrupted
 by one another.
-VideoElement attempts to solve this by ordering the calls in a meaningful way and potetialy delaying them
+VideoElement attempts to solve this by ordering the calls in a meaningful way and potentially delaying them
 till the promises from previous calls don't get resolved.

-As the video source, one of the followinf three can be used:
+As the video source, one of the following three can be used:
 - URL of a video file
 - URL of m3u8 manifest file for HLS
 - MediaStream